Two interesting stories have surfaced in the news over the past few days.

 So instead of spending hours trying to click at the exact right time when the interface was responsive, he built a simple script that automated the process for him.
 Then published it on GitHub, and before long it had received improvements from five other contributors.

-These stories are telling.
-Sweden has become a unicorn factory and programming is turning into one of the most common occupations.
-Still outside of the private sector, successful IT-projects are exceptionally rare; in fact there’s a long list of endeavours that’ve gone belly up lately, after having racked up costs in the hundreds of millions.
+These stories are revealing.
+While Sweden has become a unicorn factory and programming is now one of the most common professions, successful public sector IT projects are exceptionally rare.
+In fact, there’s a long list of initiatives that have failed spectacularly, often after costing hundreds of millions.

 What exactly went wrong here, and how can the system be fixed?

-But prescribing “more agility” is bound to fail.
-It’s pretty much like telling a drowning person who never learned to swim to “try harder”.
+But simply prescribing ‘more agility’ is bound to fail.
+It’s like telling a drowning person who never learned to swim to ‘try harder.’

-Instead I think the one factor that could actually bring leverage, would be a mandate that forces all public sector players to adhere religiously to open source, open data and open API’s
+Instead, I believe the one factor that could actually bring leverage, would be a mandate that forces all public sector players to adhere religiously to open source, open data and open API’s

 Only then could knowledgable and committed citizens who want to contribute be seen as a resource and only then can the non private sector digital infrastructure stand a chance to start developing an anti-fragile resilience in the face of ever nastier cyber threats.

-What would it take to execute on such a paradigm shift?
-Political leadership for one thing.
-Just as there’s a minister for infrastructure, there should be a national CTO (or whatever you’d call it).
+What would it take to execute such a paradigm shift?
+First and foremost, political leadership.
+Just as we have a minister for infrastructure, we need a national CTO (or a similar role).
 Because IT is fundamentally different from building roads, bridges and railways.

-It would probably also make a lot of sense to create some kind of agile task force that could be deployed where needed, to deal with the problem that each public sector silo is currently held hostage to private sector IT consultants, which isn’t just a bad way of spending tax payers money, but also a cause of the constant brain drain that prevents institutional learning.
+It would also make sense to create an agile task force that could be deployed as needed to address the fact that each public sector silo is currently held hostage by private sector IT consultants.
+This isn’t just a waste of taxpayer money; it also contributes to a constant brain drain, preventing institutional learning.